mnielsen/finding_scenius/finding_scenius.md

 notion that while intrinsic properties are important, the environment in which a creative type works may be even more important.

+## Maybe Florence was just the right place at the right time?

+Another way we might find to deny the importance of scenius is to say that maybe Florence was the right place at the right time?

+To see what I mean, suppose it is the 18th century, and you hear of a gold rush in some location.
+People rush out, dig for gold, and then an unusually large fraction of them become wealthy.
+Should we conclude from this that there was some special scenius in that location that imbued those people with a special talent for generating wealth?

+The answer, obviously, is no, except in the trivial sense that the ground did contain a larger-than-average amount of gold.
+In particular, it would be wrong to attribute the wealth to anything particularly important in the social environment.

 **Wasn't it just that Florence was the right place at the right time?** In this explanation, we say that a few things came together:
   (1) the ideas, techniques and technologies of art had advanced to a